NahushaG/coding_challenge_fx_arbitrage/README.md

 All the code implementation are within the customcode implementation.
 The other two were already provided as part for price generation.

-Code implementation are divided into two part
+Code implementation is divided into two part
 1. An aysnc task which updates the orderbook
-   - Updated resepective fx orderbook for add/delete/modify
+   - Updated resepective fx orderbook for add/delete/modify.
-   - Update best sell and best buy for that currency
+   - Update best sell and best buy for that currency.
 2. Followup task that on update fetches the updated value and checks for arbitrage oppurntunity and if found print it
-  - Create graph for all available orderbook using their best buy and sell
+   - Create graph for all available orderbook using their best buy and sell.
-  - Use Bellman Ford Algo to find arbitrage oppurtunity
+   - Use Bellman Ford Algo to find arbitrage oppurtunity .
-  - Print respective CurrencyPair along with the aribitrage factor
+   - Print respective CurrencyPair along with the aribitrage factor.

 For finding the arbitrage oppurtunity the bellman ford algorithm is used below is algorith psedo code -
 1. Build graph using all the available currency book ( Thresold for number of available order book is > 2)